merchise/xotl.ql/docs/source/inners.rst

 Then, how could we tell that ``this('parent').children.updated_since(1)`` is a condition over the collection ``this('parent').children`` instead over each object drawn from it?
-How do we tell that ``this('parent').children.age < 6`` is a condition over objects from and not a condition over the collection itself?
+How do we tell that ``this('parent').children.age < 6`` is a condition over objects drawn from the collection and not a condition over the collection itself?

 The answer is simple: terms that occur in expressions of a query object, are usually :class:`bound <xotl.ql.interfaces.IBoundTerm>` to a generator token.
 If